Olive Branch, Mississippi: 19th and 20th centuries

+21st century

+Olive Branch has become the second DeSoto County city to have a street dedicated in honor of the late Dr. Martin Luther King Jr., the civil rights icon of the 1960's who was tragically killed in Memphis in April 1968.
+However, the Board of Aldermen decided to put a sign instead of renaming the road after its figure, confusing its citizens.

-Geography and climate
+Geography

 Olive Branch is located in northeastern DeSoto County, at the junction of U.S. Route 78, and State Highways 302 (known locally as Goodman Road) and 305 (Germantown Road/Cockrum Street).
 Via US 78 it is 22 mi northwest to the center of Memphis.

 The city's northern border is the Mississippi/Tennessee state line.
 The Memphis city limits touch the western portion of Olive Branch's northern border.
 The city of Southaven, Mississippi, borders Olive Branch on the west, and unincorporated areas border the city to the east and south.

 According to the United States Census Bureau, the city of Olive Branch has a total area of 95.6 km2, of which 95.0 km2 is land and 0.5 km2, or 0.56%, is water.

+Climate

 Demographics

-2020 census

-As of the 2020 United States Census, there were 39,711 people, 13,252 households, and 9,645 families residing in the city.